When you think about it, Christmas songs are pretty much the worst songs ever written.

 This song is awful and it needs to stay in the murky depths of internet obscurity where it belongs.
 Unless you actively wish to ruin everyone’s Christmas, don’t let it near a dancefloor.

-If awesome tunes are what you’re looking for at your Christmas party, then look no further than our dance floor.
+We’re sorry for even bringing up this ‘cheeky’ travesty, but if awesome tunes are what you’re looking for at your Christmas party, then look no further than our dancefloor.

 And don’t worry – the Cheeky Girls will most definitely not be making an appearance.